danielgil1/danielgil1.github.io/generic.md

 				<li>Maintained a roadmap and backlog with Client stakeholders.</li>
 				<li>Supported Jhonson & Jhonson Salesforce.com new internal features for Europe and Asia - Pacific (APAC).</li>
 				<li>Led the Offshore Business Analyst team for Southwest.com with development teams across the United States and Latin America.</li>
-				<li>Analyzed different data sources to maintain a defect backlog to prioritize the work of 20+ developers
+				<li>Analyzed different data sources to maintain a defect backlog to prioritize the work of 20+ developers.</li>
 				</ul>
 				</p>
 				<ul class="actions">